emmaking-smith/HiTEA/README.md

 3. Random Forest variable importances are calculated as laid out in Random_Forest_Importances.ipynb
 4. ANOVA-Tukey is then performed as described in Buchwald.R / Ullmann.R / Hetero_hydrogenation.R / Homo_hydrogenation.R
 5. PCA of the ligands is performed as described in Example_Ligand_PCA.ipynb

+# Important Note on Datasets
+The datasets will not be released until the manuscript is accepted.